Sixtiers: Academic and artistic impact

 Over time, the movement began to take on more dissident tones in response to growing tensions over public performances of their work.
-The Sixtiers worked within the constraints and through the Komsomol apparatus in relationship where Komsomol acted as both a controlling and an enabling agent for what would later become dissident artist and writers.
+The Sixtiers worked within the constraints and through the Komsomol apparatus in a relationship where the Komsomol acted as both a controlling and an enabling agent.
 Together with the Writers' Union, the Komsomol provided venues for exhibits and meetings.
-The Sixtiers were neither separate nor in total opposition of larger Soviet Ukrainian culture, but also tapped into a world of non-conformist culture that emerged across the Globe, such as the Beatniks in the 1950s and Hippies in the 1960s.
+The Sixtiers were neither separate from nor in total opposition to the larger Soviet Ukrainian culture, but also tapped into a world of nonconformist culture that emerged globally, such as the Beatniks in the 1950s and the Hippies in the 1960s.

-The impact of the Sixtiers on art and literacy is often projected through the lens of diaspora scholars in North America but recent efforts since 1991 have allowed a re-examination of canon from a Ukrainian and Eastern European perspective.
-Some critics say poetry and paintings of the Sixtiers created a double emancipation by returning to a more formalism to protect Ukrainian heritage while working within the approved doctrine of social realism.
+The impact of the Sixtiers on art and literacy is often viewed through the lens of diaspora scholars in North America.
+Since the dissolution of the Soviet Union, it has been possible to re-examine the period from Ukrainian and Eastern European perspectives.
+Some critics find poetry and paintings of the Sixtiers created a double emancipation by returning to formalism to protect Ukrainian heritage while working within the approved doctrine of social realism.

-In art, the Sixtiers brought in a period of romanticism celebrating Ukrainian peasant life, traditional fashion, or cultural art symbols such as pysanka eggs.
+In art, the Sixtiers brought a period of romanticism, celebrating Ukrainian peasant life, traditional fashion, and cultural symbols such as pysanka eggs.
 These elements brought in a period of social-realist canon that celebrated the social ideal.
-The artist would often balance double meaning of undisclosed political protest through commissions of state- projects.
+The artist would often balance the double meaning of undisclosed political protest through commissions of state projects.

-Among the Sixtiers, a group of literary critics remained committed to translating Western titles into Ukraine.
-They had a subversive goal of trying to bring with them the West's ideas, imagery, and cultural trends.
+Among the Sixtiers, a group of literary critics remained committed to translating Western titles into Ukrainian.
+They had a subversive goal of bringing the West's ideas, imagery, and cultural trends with them.

 Notable Sixtiers

-The Ukrainian Sixtiers movement was dominated by national ideas.
+National ideas dominated the Ukrainian Sixtiers movement.
 Many Ukrainian Sixtiers defended the national language and culture, and freedom of artistic creativity.
-The Sixtiers consisted of writers, painters, textile, film directors, and translators.
+The Sixtiers consisted of writers, painters, textile designers, film directors, and translators.